-Top 10 J-pop Female Idols of the 70s and 80s
+Top 10 J-pop Female Idols of the ‘70s and ‘80s

-The 70s and 80s heralded a new, game-changing era in Japanese pop music.
-Starting with a girl from Yokosuka, the “idol” times gradually grew throughout he 70s and then exploded in the mid to late 80s.
-It subsided once again in the 90s before making a comeback in the 21st century, albeit with a different feel and parameters for starlets.
-But the 70s and 80s - often called The Golden Era of J-pop - was something that will never be seen again.
+The ‘70s and ‘80s heralded a new, game-changing era in Japanese pop music.
+Starting with a girl from Yokosuka, the “idol” times gradually grew throughout he ‘70s and then exploded in the mid to late ‘80s.
+It subsided once again in the ‘90s before making a comeback in the 21st century, albeit with a different feel and parameters for starlets.
+But the ‘70s and ‘80s, often called “The Golden Era of J-pop,” was something that will never be seen again.
 Many women (then just young girls for the most part) relied on pure vocal and dancing talent to get ahead in the years before autotune.
-They set records that have since been broken and even remain today; they challenged the status quo on what made an attractive woman in Japan; they took the reigns of their own cookie-cutter origins and showed that they too could be “artists".
+They set records that still remain today.
+They challenged the status quo on what made an attractive woman in Japan.
+They took the reigns of their own cookie-cutter origins and showed that they too could be “artists.”
 There would be no J-pop as we know it today without the girls and women of the golden idol era.

-That all said, how does one decide where to begin when attempting to listen to them?
+That said, how does one decide where to begin when attempting to listen to them?
 There were many, many idols in those two distinct decades.
 But as in anything else, there are those who rode to superstardom and are credited with the changes that occurred.
 This list compiles some of the biggest names while cross-checking with my own personal preferences.

 - Akina Nakamori (中森明菜)

 Akina was the first "idol" I fell in love with, and I have her to credit for leading me to all the others I listen to and love now.